The Bar (professional wrestling): SmackDown

 At WrestleMania 35 in April, The Bar lost to The Usos in a match for the SmackDown Tag Team Championships.
 At the Raw following WrestleMania, The Bar interrupted a Winner Takes All match between Seth Rollins and Kofi Kingston, resulting in a tag team match.
 This resulted in "AEW" and "CM Punk" chants from the crowd, voicing their displeasure in the match they were given instead.
 The next day on SmackDown, Sheamus suffered a concussion in a six-man tag team match with New Day.
 Cesaro was drafted to Raw a few weeks later and started competing as a solo wrestler, although he would keep the bar theme song and attire.
 He would later premiere a new song and attire different from the bar.
 Cesaro stated in a later promo that The Bar had broken up due to Sheamus having to take the time off.
 Sheamus returned to action in 2020 and both resumed their careers as singles wrestlers.
-On February 24, 2022, Cesaro left WWE after his contract expired.
+Cesaro left WWE in February 2022.

+In May 2026, it was revealed that former WWE writer Chris Dunn had pitched in plans to resurrect and reboot the New World Order stable during the ThunderDome era and it was set to feature Cesaro and Sheamus, along with Shinsuke Nakamura (who was part of the former Artist Collective stable with Sami Zayn at that time) and Lars Sullivan; with an unnamed nWo legend originally set to introduce the new incarnation of the nWo but he was tested positive for COVID-19 after arriving in Orlando, which resulted the angle scrapped entirely.